GAA-UAM/GBNN/README.md

 ### Paper
 [Sequential Training of Neural Networks with Gradient Boosting](https://arxiv.org/abs/1909.12098)

+### License
+The package is licensed under the [GNU General Public License v3.0](https://spdx.org/licenses/GPL-3.0-or-later.html).

-## Installation
+# Installation
 Installing via [Git](https://github.com/) to install GBNN.

 ```bash
 $ python -m pip install git+https://github.com/GAA-UAM/GBNN/GBNN.py
 ```

-## Usage
+# Usage
-You can simply use this package with the standards of Scikit-learn.
+If you want to use this library easily after installing it, you could import it into your python project.
+You can use this package with the standards of Scikit-learn.
+In the following, one can see the example of implementing the algorithm.

 ```python
 import GBNN